HimoriK/book/src/ch01-03-hello-cargo.md

 Hello, world!
 ```

-Using `cargo run` is more convenient than having to remember to run `cargo
+Using `cargo run` is more convenient.
-build` and then use the whole path to the binary, so most developers use `cargo
-run`.

-Notice that this time we didn’t see output indicating that Cargo was compiling
-`hello_cargo`.
-Cargo figured out that the files hadn’t changed, so it didn’t
-rebuild but just ran the binary.
-If you had modified your source code, Cargo
+If you had modified your source code, Cargo would have rebuilt the project
-would have rebuilt the project before running it, and you would have seen this
+before running it, and you would have seen this output:
-output:

 ```console
 $ cargo run